 Barring the stand-alone release of Gwent, CD Projekt has yet to develop a full-fledged multiplayer game.
 Well-tenured at robust single-player experiences, it would be interesting to see what the studio could do with the format.
 The audience is certainly there to try it.

-No doubt there’ll be plenty to keep everyone busy in the meantime when Cyberpunk 2077 releases April 2020.
+No doubt there’ll be plenty to keep everyone busy until Cyberpunk 2077 releases April 2020 – for inspiration, take a look at the best multiplayer games on PC.